 What is Glioblastoma

-Glioblastoma, also known as glioblastoma multiforme (GBM), is a very high-grade (grade 4) glioma brain tumor.
+Glioblastoma, also known as glioblastoma multiforme (GBM), is a high-grade (grade 4) glioma brain tumor.
 It’s considered an aggressive tumor, as it’s related to a group of tumors called astrocytomas, which are star-shaped cells that bolster nerve cells in the brain.
-This kind of tumor proliferates rapidly in the brain due to the fast cloning cells and feeding various blood vessels.
+This kind of tumor proliferates rapidly in the brain due to the fast cloning of cells and feeding on various blood vessels.

 Nevertheless, its expansion is scarce to the other parts of the body.
 Astrocytomas are divided into four types by the World Health Organization (WHO): Pilocytic astrocytoma, diffuse astrocytoma, anaplastic astrocytoma, and glioblastoma multiforme.
 Pilocytic and diffuse astrocytoma are both recognized by low expansion average.

 Furthermore, glioblastomas are divided into three subtypes by WHO, according to the IDH gene mutation case: glioblastoma-IDH-wild type, glioblastoma -IDH-mutant, and unclassified-glioblastoma-NOS.

 The IDH-wild type is the most prevalent in older patients, with 90% of cases mainly originating from genetic mutations.
 These genetic mutations are homozygous deletion of CDKN2A/ CDKN2B gene, loss of the short or long arm of chromosome 10, or other chromosomal rearrangements, and mutations in other genes such as P13K and PTEN.
 The IDH-mutant is prevalent in younger patients in 10% of cases and is characterized with minor glioma in most cases.